By Brenda Ortega

 She also served as associate director of the Institute for Public Policy and Social Research at MSU before bringing her expertise to MEA in 1993.
 In her union role, she earned a reputation as a straight shooter with a sharp mind for cutting to the heart of complex education budgets.

-During Ruth’s tenure at MEA she always made herself available to districts across the state to assist in their bargaining, said former MEA Vice President Nancy Strachan, who leaned on Beier during a 2008 strike in the Wayne-Westland school district where she was president at the time.
+Ruth always made herself available to districts across the state to assist in their bargaining, said former MEA Vice President Nancy Strachan, who leaned on Beier during a 2008 strike in the Wayne-Westland school district where she was president at the time.

 “Nobody could analyze a school budget like Ruth,” Strachan said.
 “Her ultimate goal was to assist the bargaining teams to reach a fair and equitable settlement.
 At the Bargaining Conference each year it was standing-room-only in her sessions.”